 Your kidneys are essential organs that filter your blood, removing excess nutrients and waste products from the body.
 But sometimes, things can go wrong, and kidneys can fail, meaning that people have to go on lifelong dialysis or require kidney transplants.

-Every year, hundreds of thousands of people suffer from kidney failure, according to expert Jim Plante, so what can you do to prevent your kidneys from suffering the same fate?
+Every year, hundreds of thousands of people suffer from kidney failure, so what can you do to prevent your kidneys from suffering the same fate?

 Keep your cholesterol down

 High cholesterol levels are often associated with heart disease, the number one killer in many Western countries.
 But did you know that cholesterol levels can also affect the kidneys?

 The kidneys rely on a steady supply of blood to function correctly.
 The organs are surrounded by dozens of tiny blood vessels supplying them with nutrients.
 High cholesterol levels can lead to plaque build-ups in these blood vessels, causing damage to the surrounding tissue, and potentially reducing the ability of the organ to function.
 Not good.